-Meal prepping can be tough—planning dinners, cooking multiple meals, portioning everything perfectly and finding a place in your fridge for all those Tupperware containers can feel overwhelming.
+Meal prepping can be tough—planning dinners, cooking multiple meals, portioning everything perfectly and finding a place in your fridge for all those containers can feel overwhelming.
 Though this practice will save you time on busy weeknights, there’s a better, less time-consuming meal prep option: big-batch cooking.

 Big-batch meal prepping lets you cook a dinner staple, like roasted chicken or turkey, in bulk and then repurpose them throughout the week.
-This takes the pressure off having to meticulously plan and cook a week worth of meal and gives you a handy shortcut you can reuse all week long.
+This takes the pressure off having to meticulously plan and cook a week’s worth of meals and gives you a handy shortcut you can reuse all week long.
 To get started, we’ve rounded up four weeks of big-batch mains and weeknight dinner suggestions that’ll turn you into a pro in no time.

 The simple seasonings of this quick-roasting chicken recipe give it an irresistibly delicious flavor.
 Enjoy one of the fryer chickens as prepared with some dressed up baked potatoes and green beans, and reserve the other chicken (and any leftovers) to be repurposed throughout the week.